opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ---

-## Prometheus Stack Installation and Setup on EKS using Helm
+## :simple-prometheus: Prometheus Stack Installation and Setup on EKS using Helm

 Add the kube-prometheus-stack Helm repo